nuket/msvc-preprocessor-defines/README.md

 Running the `main.exe` program prints something like the following.
 Useful for debugging compiler settings and diagnosing potential program issues.

+The string containing all of the `#define`s is a translation-unit `static`, so it's possible to use within individual source files to understand their `#define`d settings.

 ```
 Compiled with the following preprocessor #defines: